Official website of Ambito Turistico Lunigiana

 Virgoletta

-Virgoletta, a medieval village set on the hill that runs along the Bagnone stream, in the municipality of Villafranca in Lunigiana, retains a history linked to Malaspina.
-Originally of the Corbellari, it passed to the Malaspina dello Spino Secco and temporarily to the Genoese Campofregoso in the fifteenth century.
+Virgoletta is a medieval village perched on a hillside along the Bagnone stream, in the municipality of Villafranca in Lunigiana.
+The village has deep historical ties to the Malaspina family.
+Originally held by the Corbellari, it later passed to the Malaspina dello Spino Secco and, briefly in the 15th century, to the Genoese Campofregoso family.

-The village, surrounded by walls of over ten meters, reveals along the main street "talking portals", decorated with bas-reliefs with auspicious symbols and work tools.
-The church dedicated to Saints Gervasio and Protasio, of 1585, preserves a seventeenth-century altar with relics of four saints, which arrived in Virgoletta from Rome in 1666.
-A fifteenth-century altarpiece by the Master of Virgoletta completes the interior.
+Encircled by defensive walls over ten meters high, Virgoletta reveals its history along its main street through "talking portals"—stone doorways adorned with bas-reliefs depicting auspicious symbols and tools of ancient trades.
+The Church of Saints Gervasio and Protasio, built in 1585, houses a 17th-century altar containing relics of four saints, brought to Virgoletta from Rome in 1666.
+A 15th-century altarpiece by the so-called Master of Virgoletta further enriches the church’s interior.

-Via Calzolari, leads to the Malaspina Castle, with a family crest and an open courtyard.
-The wings of the castle date back to the sixteenth and seventeenth centuries, while the defense tower offers a panoramic view of the valley.
-A "riulin", a small portico passage or rivellino, allows you to skirt the tower and continue towards the mountains to the sanctuary of the Madonna della Neve.
+Via Calzolari leads to the Malaspina Castle, marked by the family crest and featuring an open courtyard.
+The wings of the castle date back to the 16th and 17th centuries, while the original defense tower offers panoramic views over the valley.
+A riulin—a small covered passage or rivellino—skirts the tower, guiding visitors toward the mountains and the Sanctuary of the Madonna della Neve.

 Related